jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

     AssertionError: 31 != '00:31

   the :ref:`function<functions>` returns the right number of minutes for the difference.
-I need a way to convert it to hours and minutes to match the expectations of the tests.
+I need a way to change it to hours and minutes to match the expectations of the tests.
 I add the `unittest.skip decorator`_ to skip it while I test the solution

   .. code-block:: python